 Wardrobe Consulting PackageI provide wardrobe consultation services to those in the NY/NJ area with priority given to those in the Princeton/Lawrenceville area.
 If wardrobe consulting sounds right for you and you want to find out more, I offer a 15-minute courtesy question and answer session via phone to discuss the process further.
-If you choose to participate in the wardrobe consulting, you will be asked to complete a waiver form agreeing to address emotional issues as it relates to clothing only.
+If you choose to participate in the wardrobe consulting, you will be asked to complete a waiver form agreeing to address emotional issues as it relates to clothing only, and a letter of agreement.
 Then we will schedule an intake session.
 This package includes 10 one-hour in-person sessions including an intake session where I will conduct an intake assessment to get a better understanding of your wardrobe behaviors.
 During the sessions, the following will take place:

 • The Examination Phase is where I examine the content of your wardrobe for wardrobe behavioral patterns (e.g., observing how you put outfits together, observing how you shop).

 • The Formulation and Diagnosis Phase is where I assess your external and internal image, and offer a diagnosis (e.g., connecting your wardrobe behaviors to a large emotional issue).

 • The Action Plan is where we make changes based upon the formulation and diagnosis.